hep-gc/docker/external_cloud/csv2/separated_containers/run_csv2/README.md

 1. Pull the csv2 docker image from github:

-   If you created your own image following the instructions in the private_web README (one directory up from here), pull the image from your docker hub account:
+   If you created your own image following the instructions in the private_web README (one directory up from here), pull the image from the docker hub account:

   ~~~~
   $ docker pull danikam/csv2_separate_condor